Africa has the highest teen pregnancy rates in the world.

 To plan or not to plan?

-Should we plan for a baby or just take it as it comes?
+Should we plan for a baby or take it as it comes?
 A baby needs both mother and father to thrive.
-Raising child is a very costly and life long responsibility.
+Raising a child is a very costly and life long responsibility.

-A South African child grant is R 420 per child per month and is too little to raise a child on.
-One tin of Baby formula (milk) cost R 350/ tin and nappies R 350 /100.
-Plan to have a baby – don’t’ just have them.
+A South African child grant is R 420 per child per month and too little to raise a child.
+One tin of Baby formula (milk) cost R 350/container and nappies R 350 /100.
+Plan to have a baby – don’t’ have them.

-What young people say on the MOBIEG Helpline: (12 – 35 years)
+What young people have said on our Helpline: (12 – 35 years)

 - I have to have sex with him, or he moves on to someone else.